pwalch/lonesnake/README.md

 * `pip install pipx`
 * from now on, use `pipx install` to install Python CLI tools such as `httpie`

-> ℹ️ In case of trouble, you can get rid of your pipx installation by removing the export statements from your shell start-up script and running `rm -rf ~/.standalone-venv/pipx_*`.
+> ℹ️ In case of trouble, you can get rid of your pipx installation by running `rm -rf ~/.standalone-venv/pipx_*` and `pip uninstall pipx`.

 ## standalone environment structure